 Step 5: An Essay

 The essay should describe one of the projects displayed in your Design Portfolio.
 Please explain the meaning and significance of the project (urban/suburban/rural location) in the communicative space within which it is located.
 This demands (i) explaining its placement in the network of spatial relations of a given location, as well as (ii) its relevance to the tradition of architectural theory and history.
 Please point out any significant innovation introduced by your project and explain its nature and the difference from previous solutions and styles.

 The essay must not exceed 1,000 words; the minimum length is 750 words.
 The first page of the essay must contain its title and the full name of the author.
 Concerning references and quotations, follow one of the major styles (APA, Chicago, Harvard Referencing, MLA).
 The essay must be submitted in PDF format to the IS (see step 7)

 Step 6: An Interview

-Later, after the ARCHIP Admissions Committee evaluates the submitted materials, you may be asked to give an online interview (Skype)
+Later, after the ARCHIP Admissions Committee evaluates the submitted materials, you may be asked to give an online interview (Skype).

 All admissions-related documents must be submitted via our Information system: is.archip.eu.

 We will send you your login details and further instructions after you register your email address in the box below:

 ARCHIP undertakes to treat your personal information private and confidential, and to store it in accordance with the EU Regulation 2016/679 known as GDPR (see our statement in Czech and in English) and by the applicable laws of the Czech Republic, in particular the Act No. 101/2000 Coll., on the protection of personal information, amending certain other laws, as amended.

 ARCHIP Admissions Committee will evaluate applications against several criteria (content and style, originality and artistic distinction, formal presentation of the portfolio).

 For more information please visit the website of the Ministry of Foreign Affairs of Czech Republic: